VK027/StudentApp/README.md

 # StudentUniversityApp

-A Android UI template for a Student-University App
+An Android UI template model for a Student-University app, with the intention of providing the app for students who are all trying to get their education abroad places like Canada,Uk,etc from any location.

 # 📸 Screenshots
 The below screenshots are captured from an android emulator.